tychen742/dataSciencePy/syllabus.md

 ### Purpose of Course

-In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting biological research.
+In this course, you will learn all of the fundamental aspects of computer programming that are necessary for conducting biological research.
 By the end of the course, you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and